forrestjgq/lsp/thread/pwpt/pthread.md

 <span id="2.2.4"> </span>
 ### 2.2.4 Termination

 A thread usually terminates by returning from its start function (the one you pass to the **pthread\_create** function).
 The thread shown in lifecycle.c terminates by returning the value null, for example.
 Threads that call **pthread\_exit** or that are cancelled using **pthread\_cancel** also terminate after calling each cleanup handler that the thread registered by calling **pthread\_cleanup\_push** and that hasn't yet been removed by calling **pthread\_cleanup\_pop**.
-Cleanup handlers are discussed in [[Section 5.3.](#5.3.)3](#5.3.3).
+Cleanup handlers are discussed in [Section 5.3.3.](#5.3.3.)

-Threads may have private "thread-specific data" values (thread-specific data is discussed in [[Section 5.](#5.)4](#5.4)).
+Threads may have private "thread-specific data" values (thread-specific data is discussed in [Section 5.4](#5.4)).
 If the thread has any non-NULL thread-specific data values, the associated destructor functions for those keys (if any) are called.

 If the thread was already detached it moves immediately to the next section, recycling.
 Otherwise, the thread becomes terminated.
 It will remain available for another thread to join with it using **pthread\_join**.
 This is analogous to a UNIX process that's terminated but hasn't yet been "reaped" by a wait operation.
 Sometimes it is called a "zombie" because it still exists even though it is "dead."
 A zombie may retain most or all of the system resources that it used when running, so it is not a good idea to leave threads in this state for longer than necessary.
-Whenever you create a thread with which you won't need to join, you should use the detachstate attribute to create it "detached" (see [[Section 5.2.](#5.2.)3](#5.2.3)).
+Whenever you create a thread with which you won't need to join, you should use the detachstate attribute to create it "detached" (see [Section 5.2.3](#5.2.3)).

 At a minimum, a terminated thread retains the identification (**pthread\_t** value) and the void\* return value that was returned from the thread's start function or specified in a call to **pthread\_exit**.
 The only external difference between a thread that terminated "normally" by returning or calling pthreadexit, and one that terminated through cancellation, is that a cancelled thread's return value is always **pthread\_cancelled**.
 (This is why "cancelled" is not considered a distinct thread state.)